Here’s what to expect from this episode:

 - Determining the type of corporate work that’s best for you

 What path will you take?
-If you have questions or need help deciding which work model is best for your lifestyle, join us in our Facebook community, Freedom Through Remote Instructional Design and eLearning Development.
+If you have questions or need help deciding which work model is best for your lifestyle, join us in our Facebook community.
 See you there!

 Connect with Jill: